-At 11:19 of the second period in the Sharks/Blue Jackets game, video review upheld the referee's call on the ice that Columbus forward RJ Umberger's shot never crossed the goal line and hit the back bar in the net.
+At 14:04 of the first period in the Coyotes/Blackhawks game, video review supported the referee's call on the ice that Shane Doan's shot crossed the goal line and hit the back bar in the net.
 Good goal Phoenix.

 New Jersey Devils goalie Martin Brodeur was a guest on NHL Live on Thursday.
 Brodeur discussed his recent comments that he'd be open to a trade later in the season if it would help the Devils down the road.

 Jamie improves every game and every year.
 I've only been with him for two years, but as a player and as a person it seems like every week he's getting stronger and better, and becoming a better leader and better captain.
 He wants the team to be so successful that he's making himself better as a player.

 — Stars forward Tyler Seguin on teammate Jamie Benn, the '14-15 Art Ross Trophy winner

 TONIGHT ON NHL NETWORK

 5:00 ET: NHL Live Powered by Constellation 7:00 ET: NHL Tonight Eastern Conf.
 Preview 8:00 ET: NHL Hockey Central Season Preview